 Earthjustice is accepting applications for a full- or part-time legal externship position in its Washington, D.C. office for the fall or spring semester.
 Applicants should be current law school students who can earn academic credit for 20-40 hours per week of work in our D.C. office on a variety of environmental litigation projects.

 Earthjustice’s Washington, D.C.
 Office serves both as a regional office for issues arising in the mid-Atlantic states, and as a center for litigation on important national environmental issues.
 The D.C.
 Office undertakes efforts to limit pollution in disproportionately impacted communities, to protect public lands and waters, and to move toward a clean energy future, among others.
 Its docket currently includes litigation to: protect public health and the environment from toxic air pollution; prompt the regulation and reduction of greenhouse gas emissions; protect streams, wetlands, drinking water supplies, and other waters from pollution and outright destruction; compel the federal government to improve its management and protection of our ocean resources; advance energy efficiency and clean energy solutions; and challenge the federal government’s practice of allowing mountaintop removal mining in the Appalachian region.
 For more information about the office's work, visit: http://earthjustice.org/about/offices/dc.

-- Meet with clients and experts.
+- Meeting with clients and experts.

-- Participate in moots of oral arguments.
+- Participating in moots of oral arguments.

 Candidates interested in the Washington, D.C., position should submit

 - • Cover letter explaining your interest in working for Earthjustice, stating your dates of availability, and confirming that you can earn academic credit or participate as part of an academic fellowship.
 The best cover letters are one page and provide information about the applicant that is not apparent or fully explained in the resume.